electrumpayments/airtime-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ## Reversal Advices

 If a downstream entity does not receive a definite response to a voucher provision request (either successful or unsuccessful) then the downstream entity must initiate a voucher reversal message to the upstream entity.
-This ensures that the voucher vendor is notified that a voucher confirmation or voucher void request will never be received for the provisioned voucher.
+This ensures that the voucher vendor is notified that a voucher provisioned will not be redeemed and its provisioning should be reversed.
 The voucher vendor can then take appropriate steps to handle the reversed voucher.

 By the nature of reversals a downstream entity will not possess the voucher to be reversed.
 Therefore the voucher will not form part of the reversal message.
 Instead, the original provision request ID and the original request are both passed in the reversal message.
 The upstream entity can then use these to determine whether the original request was received and which voucher should be reversed if it was indeed provisioned.